 The most important reason for using a panic bar on the doors in your facility is for the safety of your building’s occupants.
 Crowding at congested exits has been shown to increase the risk of injury during fires and other emergencies that require rapid evacuation.

-In the event of an emergency, a panic bar makes things easier for people who are looking to exit the building quickly.
+A panic bar makes things easier for people who are looking to exit the building quickly.
 Employees can simply press the large bar to open the door and get to a place of safety.
 When dealing with any emergency, every second counts.

 In addition to being a great safety feature, you should incorporate panic bars into your exit doors in cases in which they are legally required.
 According to the latest International Building Code (2018), it is required that facilities that have a classification of “high hazard,” “Education,” or “Assembly” have panic bars installed.
 They also require that buildings that have an occupancy of 50 or more people have bars on their egress doors.